What to Ask to Get to Know Your Employer?

 - How would you characterize the company’s values?

 - What are the motivation schemes and the biggest rewards for outstanding performance?

 - Has the company changed over the last couple of years?

 - What do you like about working for this company?

-As you could notice, the range of question differs from professional development to the first days on the new position.
+As you could notice, the range of questions differs from professional development to the first days in the new position.
 You can ask whatever you find necessary and important but take this part of a job interview seriously.
 Focus on your tone in order to sound professional and really interested.
-If you simply ask questions which you have learned by heart in advance, it will not do any good.
+If you simply ask questions that you have learned by heart in advance, it will not do any good.